Your Wildest Dreams: Release

 "Your Wildest Dreams" was released as the first single from the band's 1986 album The Other Side of Life.
 The song was a top-10 hit in the United States, peaking at number 9, the band's highest charting US single since the number two hit "Nights in White Satin" in 1972.
 Hayward attributed this commercial success in part to the support of the record company, commenting, "From our side of the fence … well, you're linked with a record company and they choose to promote certain tracks.
 They either get on board or they don't.
 In this case, we delivered the album and I traveled to New York City with it.
 There was a promotion guy and he jumped up when he saw me and shouted, 'Woooo eeee oooooo!
 Hey man, we have a hit!'
 People were behind it from the start."

 The song became an Adult Contemporary number-one hit, and charted at number two on the Mainstream Rock chart.

 Cash Box said of the song that "a lilting and pretty mid-tempo marks The Moody Blues resurfacing."
 Billboard said it "sounds more folksy, less spacey, but just as lyrical as [the Moody Blues'] classics."
 The Honolulu Advertiser critic Wayne Harada described the song as "a rockaballad typifying the sound of old" and saying that "It's almost as if the group never went on sabbatical; the charisma as well as the power remain undiminished."

 Classic Rock critic Malcolm Dome rated it as the Moody Blues' 7th greatest song, saying that it "has a smooth pop rock vision that complements a simple, wistful melody with nostalgic lyrics."
 Midder critic Will Fenton rated it as the Moody Blues' greatest song, saying that it "proved to be a lasting favorite, with its memorable sound and positive message continuing to resonate with listeners."

 "Your Wildest Dreams" was followed up by a sequel song, "I Know You're Out There Somewhere", from the 1988 Moody Blues album Sur la Mer.
 Hayward stated that the decision to release "I Know You're Out There Somewhere" was inspired by the success of "Your Wildest Dreams", saying:

 The success of 'Your Wildest Dreams,' which really, I thought it was almost a throwaway song.
 Tony Visconti was a big part of that [success with] his sound and his style.
 It was only when it came out that I realized that emotionally, it was a common experience for a lot of people.
 It occurred to me that I had other things at home that had that exact same feel and continued that sentiment.
 So I dove back into my home tapes and then I realized that "I Know You're Out There Somewhere" was there too.

-"I Know You're Out There Somewhere" was also released as a single, and its music video again featured Janet Spencer-Turner.
+"I Know You're Out There Somewhere" was also released as a single.